 Hike Distance: The distance from Eigergletscher Train Station to Alpiglen along the Eiger Trail is 6.5km.

 Hike Duration: 2.5 hours although if you went straight through without taking photos or stopping it would be well under two hours.
-It could be run in well under an hour.
+It could be run under an hour.

 Hike Difficulty: The path is gravel and involves no technical aspects.
 This is a family-friendly, dog-friendly trail.